thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 ### The Modern Era (20th Century to Present)

-From the Reformation onward, martyrdom reemerged in the context of religious conflict, colonization and later, ideological persecution. ***The 20th century has been labeled by some scholars as the century of martyrs**, with more Christians reportedly dying for their faith than in all previous centuries combined.*
+From the Reformation onward, martyrdom re-emerged in the context of religious conflict, colonization and later, ideological persecution. ***The 20th century has been labelled by some scholars as the century of martyrs**, with more Christians reportedly dying for their faith than in all previous centuries combined.*

-Under totalitarian regimes like the Soviet Union, Nazi Germany and Communist China, countless Christians were imprisoned, tortured, or killed for practicing or spreading their faith.
+Under totalitarian regimes like the Soviet Union, Nazi Germany and Communist China, countless Christians were imprisoned, tortured, or killed for practising or spreading their faith.
 For example, **Dietrich Bonhoeffer**, a German pastor, was executed for opposing Hitler and participating in a plot to overthrow him.
 Countless clergy under the Communist rule have suffered imprisonment, torture and death.